laurent22/joplin/readme/apps/teams.md

 ## Adding yourself to the team

-The main teams account is only for managing users and billing.
+The team admin account is only for managing users and billing.
 To collaborate with the other members of your team, add yourself as a member using a different email address.